ActiveBrainAtlas2/abakit/README.md

 ## Installation

 - `git clone` this repo.
+- Go into the repo.
+Make sure you are within your virtual environment.
+- do `python -m build`
 - `pip install . --extra-index-url --trusted-host` in this directory to install in develop mode.

 ## Usage